aaronbloomfield/pdr/labs/lab04/index.md

 ### Post-lab ###

-1. Write the recursive bit counter, in bitCounter.cpp, as described in the post-lab section.
+1. Write a recursive bit counter to count the number of 1s in the binary representation of an integer
-2. Complete the radix worksheet -- this worksheet is in the [radixWorksheet.doc](radixWorksheet.doc) file.
-This will be converted to PDF and called radixWorksheet.pdf.
+2. Complete the radix worksheet
 3. Files to download: [radixWorksheet.doc](radixWorksheet.doc)
 4. Files to submit: bitCounter.cpp, radixWorksheet.pdf